igoravelli/brazilian_soccer_championship_analysis/README.md

 🔢 `factStatistics`: Some statistical reports can be extracted from here, such as ball possession, passing accuracy and offsides.

 🏅 `factScore`: The third fact table store the final league position and score, as well as the number of wins separated by home and away matches.

+[Here](https://github.com/igoravelli/brazilian_soccer_championship_analysis/tree/readme-file/assets/tables-samples), some samples of the tables mentioned above have been stored to provide a better understanding of the final result and the structure of the data warehouse.

 ### Slowly Changing Dimensions (SCD)